Getting into plasma cutting can be very confusing, as there are so many different machines to choose from.

 1. YesWelder FIRSTESS CT2050 Powerful 7-in-1 Welder & Cutter – Best For Money

 At 220V, the YesWelder CT2050 is rated at 12-45 amps and 12-25A amps at 110V.
-I was surprised with the 100% duty cycle rated at the maximum output, meaning you can use longer cuts.
+I was surprised by the 100% duty cycle at maximum output, which means you can make longer cuts.
 The maximum clean cut is placed for 1 3/16″ @ 220V and 25/32″ @ 110V.
 If you put in enough time and patience, you can cut up to 19/32″ severance thickness.

 The plasma torch utilizes a non-contact pilot arc with a blowback start.
 As a result, you can cut dirty, painted, or rusty metals without damaging the consumables.
-In addition, there is no high-frequency, so that you can use your cutter with a CNC table or other electrically sensitive devices.
+In addition, there is no high-frequency, so you can use your cutter with a CNC table or other electrically sensitive devices.
 The torch is comfortable, but the provided consumables will keep you going only for a while.

 Pros & Cons Summarized